 Consider for example the case $n=2$.
 A $2$-multiweb $m$ is a collection of simple loops and doubled edges.
 In this case (for positive ciliations) the trace $\trq(m)$ is simply $\trq(m)=q^N[2]^{L(m)}$ where $[2]:=q+\frac1q$ and $L(m)$ is the number of loops in $m$, see Section \ref{sssec:probabilitiesn=2}.
 Consequently the quantum partition function (\ref{Zqdef}) for $n=2$ has a particularly nice form

-One unforeseen application of the $n=2$ version of Theorem \ref{mainthm} is a new calculation of a classical quantity: the distribution of the number of loops in the (classical) double dimer model.
+One unforeseen application of the $n=2$ version of Theorem \ref{mainthm} is a new calculation of a classical quantity (which, to the authors' understanding, is the first computation of this kind for the instances discussed below): the distribution of the number of loops in the (classical) double dimer model.
 Indeed, for a bipartite planar graph with quantum identity connection, $\Zq^+$ is the partition function for the double dimer model with weight $[2]=q+\frac1q$ per loop.
 By expanding $q$ near $1$, the `local' computation of $\Zq^+$ provided by Theorem \ref{mainthm} allows us to in principle compute, using determinantal methods, all moments of the distribution of the number of loops for the classical double dimer model (that is, the case $q=1$).

 We carry out this computation for the expected density $\rho$ of double dimer loops per vertex for the infinite honeycomb graph, giving an exact infinite series formula (\ref{rhosum}), which numerically is indistinguishable from $\rho=\frac1{27}$.
 See Section \ref{loopdensity}.
 We conjecture that $\rho=\frac1{27}$ is indeed the exact value.